On this page

 Do I need to choose between SEO and GEO?

 No. SEO and GEO work in parallel.
 SEO drives traffic from Google and other search engines.
 GEO gets your brand recommended by AI platforms like ChatGPT and Perplexity.
 The best approach is to do both, since some work (structured data, answer-format content) benefits both channels simultaneously.
+BrightEdge found 60% overlap between Perplexity citations and Google top-10 results, meaning strong SEO provides a foundation for GEO.

 Does my Google ranking help me show up in AI answers?

-What's the most important thing to do first for GEO?
+What is the most important thing to do first for GEO?

 How do I track whether AI is recommending my products?